China–Pakistan relations: Military relations

 The JF-17 Thunder is a joint Pakistan-China project.

 There are strong military ties between China and Pakistan.
 This alliance between two neighbouring East-South Asian nations is significant geopolitically.
 The strong military ties primarily aim to counter regional Indian and American influence, and was also to repel Soviet influence in the area.
 In recent years this relationship has strengthened through ongoing military projects and agreements between Pakistan and China.

+The overwhelming majority of Pakistan's arms imports are from China, and the country makes up the majority of China's arms exports.
 According to Stockholm International Peace Research Institute (SIPRI), Pakistan is China's biggest arms buyer, counting for nearly 63% of Chinese arms exports.
 According to SIPRI, 81% of Pakistan's arms imports between 2019 and 2024 came from China.
 Since 1962, China has been a steady source of military equipment to the Pakistani Army, helping establish ammunition factories, providing technological assistance and modernising existing facilities.

 Zulfiquar-class were designed and built jointly in China and Pakistan.

 China and Pakistan are involved in several projects to enhance military and weaponry systems, which include the joint development of the JF-17 Thunder fighter aircraft, K-8 Karakorum advance training aircraft, a tailor-made training aircraft for the Pakistan Air Force based on the Chinese domestic Hongdu L-15, space technology, AWACS systems, Al-Khalid tanks, which China granted license production and tailor-made modifications based on the initial Chinese Type 90 and/or MBT-2000.
 The Chinese has designed tailor-made advanced weapons for Pakistan, making it a strong military power in the South Asian region.
 The armies have a schedule for organising joint military exercises.

 China is the largest investor in Pakistan's Gwadar Deep Sea Port, which is strategically located at the mouth of the Strait of Hormuz.
 It is viewed warily by both the U.S. and India as a possible launchpad for the Chinese Navy, giving them the ability to launch submarines and warships in the Indian Ocean.
 China has recently pledged to invest nearly 43 billion US dollars.

 In 2008, Pakistan had purchased military equipment from China for an improved quality of defence arsenal and force to fight the constant attack from foreign militants.
 This relationship still continues nine years later when Pakistan Army imported Chinese-built Low to Medium Altitude Air Defence System (LOMADS) LY-80 for its air defence system.

 If you love China, love Pakistan too.